[Review · Static / JAMstack Hosting]

 + Pros

-• Truly FOSS stack, no corporate parent
+• Fully FOSS stack, no corporate ties

 – Cons

-• Forgejo Actions ecosystem still maturing
+• Forgejo Actions still playing catch-up

-• Smaller community than GitHub/GitLab
+• Smaller user base than big names

 • No commercial SLA